zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 The term “gynecology” (gynecology) refers to the st udy of and practice of medicine for women, more specifically for those par ts of the human body that only women have – and if you don’t know what parts those are, you’ll have to ask your parents.
 Our dialogue begins with Matt saying,  “Hello, viewers!”
 “Viewers” implies that Matt is on some sort of television pro gram, and that is, in fact, the case.
 He next says, “On our show today,” meaning on  our television program, “we have” – we have as a guest – “Dr. Rodriguez, wh o is here to tell us about women’s health.”

 He then says, “Welcome, Dr. Rodriguez,” and Dr. Rod riguez says, “Thanks for having me,” meaning thanks for inviting me to be on  this show, on this television program.
 Matt then says, “Tell us.
-As a gynecologis t, what one piece of advice” – what one thing – “would you give to women to help t hem stay healthy?”
+As a gynecologis t, what one piece of advice” – what one thing – “would you give to women to help them stay healthy?”
 A “gynecologist” is a doctor who is specialized in gy necology, women’s medicine.

 Dr. Rodriguez answers Matt’s question by saying, “W ell, as part of their regular checkups, they should be getting a gynecological ex am.”
 A “checkup” (checkup) is when you go to the doctor to have the doctor loo k at you and make sure there is nothing wrong with you.
 A checkup is usually som ething you do every year or perhaps every two years.
 We’ll sometimes refer to it as a “regular checkup,” meaning it’s scheduled even if you aren’t sick.
 You  go to the doctor and have the doctor examine you, look at you, make sure you’re o kay.